RIVeR-Lab/BOOST/BOM.md

 nav_order: 5
 ---

+# Bill of Materials

-The full component list for our system, with prices at the time of purchase, are lifted below.
-When building the system, note that two battery modules are required for every rover: one for active discharge to the rover, and a second to concurrently charge at the hub.
+The full component list for our system, with prices at the time of purchase, are listed below.
+When building the system, note that two battery modules are required for every rover: one for active discharge to the rover, and its backup which concurrently charges at the hub.
 Additionally, note the use of custom components: many components were 3D printed, and several custom PCBs were created.
 The associated CAD files can be found at [this link](https://river-lab.github.io/BOOST/CAD.html), and further information on the electronics can be found [at this link](https://river-lab.github.io/BOOST/ELECTRONICS.html).

 ## Rover